Rust vs Julia in scientific computing

 Julia has a huge ecosystem with many scientific packages.

-You get arrays out of the box and LinearAlgebra.jl is preinstalled!
+You get multi-dimensional arrays out of the box and LinearAlgebra.jl is preinstalled!

-Plotting in Julia is very fascinating with Plots.jl or even Makie.
-Makie is a whole visualization ecosystem with hardware acceleration!
-Just take a look at this blog post for a showcase.
+Plotting in Julia is very mature and innovative with Plots.jl and Makie.
+Makie itself is a whole visualization ecosystem with hardware acceleration.
+Just visit its website for a showcase.

 Rust has Plotters which I really appreciate, but it has a long way to go and needs to receive more love!
 Currently, it requires a lot of boilerplate code with many manual adjustments.
 Julia does currently offer a much better experience for plotting.